 - 7(c).
 The Service Agency cited Welfare and Institutions Code, sections 4686.5, subdivision (a), 4646, subdivision (a), and 4646.4, subdivision (a), as the legal authority for its proposed action.
 (Service Agency Exhibit 4.) - 8.
 Claimant's father submitted a Fair Hearing Request on Claimant's behalf. - 9.
-Claimant's current Individual Program Plan (IPP) from September 2013, documented that out-of-home respite was discussed with Claimant's parents.
+Claimant's current Individual Program Plan (IPP) from December 2013, documented that out-of-home respite was discussed with Claimant's parents.
 According to the IPP:

-[P]arents understand that in home respite in lieu of out of home respite may be used only when there is no out of home respite arrangement available.
-The out of home respite is not more than 21 days per fiscal year.
-(Service Agency Exhibit 1.)
+Parents also understand that there will be a list of group home[s] for parents to look at.
+Parents are aware that in-home respite in lieu of out of home respite may be used only when there is no out of home respite arrangement available.
+The Out-of-

+Home Respite Service [is] for only 21 days.
+(Service Agency Exhibit 3.)

 - 10(a).
 At the fair hearing, Claimant's mother and father testified credibly on his behalf. - 10(b).
 Claimant's mother explained that during the summer she is extremely busy caring for the children 24 hours per day and she needs time to relax.
-It takes over an hour to feed Claimant's brother at each meal, and his diaper needs frequent changing.
-Claimant's mother testified that the children are very active and she "has to yell at them all the time" to keep them under control and to ensure that they don't cause any accidents.
+It takes over an hour to feed Claimant at each meal, and his diaper needs frequent changing.
+Claimant's mother testified that the children are very active and she "has to yell at them all the time" to keep them under control and to ensure that they don't cause any accidents. - 10(c).

-10(c).
 When Claimant's mother needs respite time, Claimant's father watches the children, and Claimant's uncle/respite worker frequently helps.
 Claimant's parents document less respite hours than Claimant's uncle actually provides.
 Claimant's father explained that, often Claimant's uncle does not want to accept the money offered for his help as a family member and that he "only receives a token."
-Claimant's parents did not explain why Claimant's parents, with his uncle's offered assistance, could not collectively provide each other respite time in the summer.
+Claimant's parents did not explain why Claimant's parents, with his uncle's offered assistance, could not collectively provide each other respite time in the summer. - 10(d).

-10(d).
 Claimant's parents are seeking reimbursement for additional respite hours in the summer of 2014 which the Service Agency had denied.
-Although Claimant's parents initially stated they were seeking reimbursement for four hours per day, Monday through Friday, for in-home respite in the Summer of 2014 (from July 1 - Aug.
-13 for Claimant's brother, and from May 30- Aug.13 for Claimant and his twin sister), they did not present evidence that they had paid for that many respite hours.
-Claimant's parents presented evidence that they had paid \$980 in cash to Claimant's uncle for helping to care for the children from May 31, 2014, through August 13, 2014.
+Although Claimant's parents initially stated they were seeking reimbursement for four hours per day, Monday through Friday, for in-home respite in the Summer of 2014 (from July 1 Aug.
+13 for Claimant, and from May 30- Aug.13 for his siblings), they did not present evidence that they had paid for that many respite hours.
+Claimant's parents presented evidence that they had paid \$980 in cash to Claimant's uncle for helping to care for the children from May 31, 2014, through

+August 13, 2014.
 However, the evidence did not establish how many hours Claimant's uncle actually provided, how the \$980 amount was calculated and whether this amount included, or was in addition to, the 30 hours each per month of respite to which the children were already entitled.
 Regardless, Claimant's parents acknowledged that the \$980 was well below the amount for providing four hours per day, five days per week, of in-home respite for the children during the summer.